We cover more area of the Everest region than any company providing this tour!

-Do I need a visa?
+Do I need a Visa?

-A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu, and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, or Gaddachowki on the Nepal-India border and Kerung on the Nepal-China border.
-Outside of Nepal, A visa can also be obtained at the nearest Nepal Embassy or Diplomatic Mission.
+A visa for Nepal can be acquired on arrival at the Tribhuvan International Airport, Kathmandu, and at border entry points in Kakadvitta, Birgunj, Bhairahawa, Nepalgunj, Gaddachowki on the Nepal-India border, and Kerung on the Nepal-China border.

 For more information, go to the Department of Immigration, Kalikasthan, Kathmandu.

-What should I bring on a trek?
+What should I bring on a Trek?

-Being correctly equipped is one of the keys to a successful trek.
-For information to help you select the best type of clothing and equipment for your trip.
-Please see our Clothing and Equipment Guide.
+Being adequately equipped is one of the keys to a successful trek.
+For information to help you select the best type of clothing and equipment for your trip, please see our Clothing and Equipment Guide.

-Also, see our Links page for details of specialist retailers who will be able to offer further advice and assistance with purchasing new clothing or equipment.
+Also, see our Links page for details of specialist retailers who will offer further advice and assistance with purchasing new clothing or equipment.